 Here, we’ll assume that we’re at the start of 2016, so we have the explanatory variables for 2015 and 2016, but the variables to be explained are from 2015.

-Taking these two explanatory variables into account, our model was designed to anticipate trends over the coming years.
+By considering these two explanatory variables, our model aimed toanticipate developments over the coming years.

 3. Exploratory analysis